-We also heard how important it was to consider the impact of MG on delayed childbearing potential in women, particularly Black women.
+Stakeholders highlighted some important race/ethnicity differences in MG.
+We heard how important it was to consider the impact of MG on delayed childbearing potential particularly in Black women since they are diagnosed at significantly younger ages on average than white women.
 In response, we added lost or delayed childbearing to the list of outcomes that matter to patients.
-In addition, we paid attention to race/ethnicity differences.
-For example, Black patients are diagnosed with MG at significantly younger ages than white patients.